ethyca/fides/docs/fides/docs/guides/extending_data_use.md

 * `name`: The name used here will also be surfaced as the **purpose of processing** when exporting data from Fides
 * `description`: An optional description of the purpose of processing
 * `recipients`: A list of recipients of personal data for this data use, our Payroll example above has multiple recipients for tax purposes
 * `legal_basis`: The legal basis category for processing, used as part of exporting data from Fides.
+Loosely tied to article 6 of the GDPR.
+* `special_category`: The special cateogry associated to processing of personal data.
+Loosely tied to article 9 of the GDPR.
 * `parent_key`: The parent Data Use fides key extended from